ngpal/brainspace/content/Projects/Glide - File transferring app/index.md

 ---
 date: 2024-12-19
-title: Introducing Glide
+title: Glide
 tags:
   - glide
 ---
 ## The Idea 💡
 The inspiration for this project came from a simple yet powerful goal: to make file sharing easy, efficient, and reliable.
 While tools like cloud storage services or USB drives dominate this space, I wanted to explore something more personal and technical—a **command-line tool** for file sharing.
 Why command-line?
 Well, I suck at UI.

 Initially, I envisioned a **peer-to-peer (P2P)** file-sharing system, but as I delved deeper into the complexities of networking (like NAT traversal and decentralized discovery), I realized how ambitious such a project would be, especially for someone still learning the intricacies of networking.
 So, the plan has evolved into building a solid foundation, starting with a **server-client model** and then progressing toward the P2P vision.
-In all honesty, I'm writing this introduction AFTER finishing [[3.5.
+In all honesty, I'm writing this introduction AFTER finishing [[4.
 An Underwhelming Day|Log 3.5]], so there is a lot of ideas and planning that do not reflect well in those logs lol.
 But here we are!
 ## The Motivation 🚀
 I’ve always been fascinated by networking and low-level systems programming.
 This project gives me an opportunity to explore concepts like:
 -  **File chunking** for reliable transfers.